 (official seal) (State)

 Certificate No.

-Iss sued under the provisions of the
+Iss ued under the provisions of the

-INTERNATIONAL CODE FOR R THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)
+THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)

 Under the authority of the Gover nment of

 by (name of State)

-(per rsons or organization authorized)
+sons or organization authorized)

-THIS IS TO CERTIFY THAT to been complied with. interim certificate?
-Yes/ No erim certificate the requirements of section A/19.4.2 of the ISPS Code have
+THIS IS TO CERTIFY THAT t been complied with. interim certificate?
+Yes/ No rim certificate he requirements of section A/19.4.2 of the ISPS Code have

-This Certificate is issued pursuar nt to section A/19.4 of the ISPS Code.

 This Certificate is valid until

-Issued at(place of issue of the Cert tificate)
+Issued at ificate)

 Date of issue

 (Signature of the duly authorized official issuing the Certificate)

-(Seal or sta amp of issuing authority, as appropriate)
+(Seal or sta np of issuing authority, as appropriate)

 Delete as appropriate